jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We must keep going.

 1964.
 Khrushchev falls.
 Brezhnev takes power.
 Reformers leave seats.
-I send more proposals.
+I write more proposals.

 We should be going.

 1965.
 Gosplan—the State Planning Committee—opposes OGAS.
 Too expensive.
 Current systems good enough.

 I present again and again.
+I write more proposals.
 The current system is not optimal.
 I can't say there are shortages.
 But there are shortages.
 Inefficiencies are growing.
 OGAS would fix this.

 Why aren't we going.

 1970.
 The 24th Communist Party Congress is coming.
 OGAS is up for funding.
+I write detailed proposal.
 It is formally shelved.
 "Insufficient funding available for developing a cybernetics network."
 That's the official reason.
 The real reason: too many unscientific officials see it as a threat.
 Centralized data means loss of control.
 Loss of power.
 Loss of the information monopolies that sustain their positions.

+I don't write this down.

 We will return to this soon.